how to deal with haters in life

 1. Analyze if you’re dealing with a hater

-Critique should be taken in stride, as there’s often a lesson to be learned there.
+Critique should be taken in stride, as there’s often a lesson to be learned.
 Our loved ones sometimes give us harsh, yet true critique which we should take to heart to improve our lives.

 2. Accept valid criticism, discard the rest

-Dealing with haters can make it hard to discern what critique is valid, and what is not.
+Dealing with skeptics can make it hard to discern what critique is valid, and what is not.

-All of those are valid questions to figure out if the criticism is sound or not.
-Accept and examine valid critique, and discard all the rest.
-Never internalize the hurtful comments of those who are simply projecting their negativity onto you to put you down.
+All of those are valid questions to figure out if the complaints are sound or not.
+Accept and examine valid comments while discarding all the rest.
+Never internalize the hurtful remarks of those who are simply projecting their negativity and insecurities onto you to put you down.

 3. Ask if there’s a lesson to learn